Second Corinthians 6:3–13 . . .

 Our Endurance of Hardships

-Paul begins in v.
-3 by showing how uncrazy yet careful he is before men.
-That's what the ministry of reconciliation, which God has given to you, will require.
+In vv.
+4–7, the apostle shows us how his ministry is approved by God.
 Then, in vv.
-4–7, the apostle shows us how his ministry is approved by God.
-Finally, in vv.
 8–10, in this great series of paradoxes, he reveals how his life confuses the world, just as your life today ought to confound and confuse the world in which you live, so that people are unable to explain your personality and actions by the normal measurements of life.

-Let's address v.
+Let’s first address v.
 3, wherein Paul shows how careful his ministry is before men.
-It's very important that we have an awareness of what we look like to others, that we're careful not to allow anything in our lives to turn off someone from becoming a Christian.
-Paul lived continually with that objective in mind, saying, ". . . so that our ministry will not be discredited" or found faulty.
+It’s very important that we remain aware of what we look like to others, that we’re careful not to allow anything in our lives to turn off someone from becoming a Christian.
+Paul lived continually with that objective in mind, saying, “… so that our ministry will not be discredited” or found faulty.
 But people did find fault with him!
 As we learn in this section, he was accused of being a deceiver, a phony, a false apostle, one filled with ambition, pride, and sarcasm.
 But he points out that not one accusation stuck!
-He knew in his heart that they were false accusations, that he'd "put no obstacle [stumbling block]" in anyone's approach to accepting Christ.
+He knew in his heart that they were false accusations, that he’d “put no stumbling block in anyone’s path” to accepting Christ as Lord.
 This is a tremendously noteworthy attribute for Paul.

-As this great apostle traveled about, the first thing he carefully verified was that he left no offense in his life that would cause one to stumble.
+During this great apostle’ travels, the first thing he carefully verified was that he left no offense in his life that would cause anyone to stumble.
 Paul lived in this continual awareness, being very careful to see that no fault was found in his ministry.

-We ought next to realize Paul's sense of approval before God, as highlighted in v.
+We ought next to realize Paul’s sense of approval before God, as highlighted in v.
 4a.
 Endurance is the key there.
-God, looking upon Paul's life, is pleased and glorified by the fact that no matter what happens to Paul, he sticks with it; he endures as he "stays under the pressure."
-That's the mark of a true Christian.
+God, closely looking upon Paul’s life, is pleased and glorified by the fact that no matter what happens to Paul, this righteous man sticks with it; he endures as he sustains under various pressures.
+That’s the mark of a true Christian.

 Paul goes on to list certain pressures in groups of threes, which fall into three categories.